UK Ends Bilateral Military Aid to Colombia (Guardian)

 Boz noted that

-The projects included a landmine clearance programme that had been under way since 2000 and a human rights training project that began in 2006.
+The projects included a landmine clearance programme that had been under way since 2000 and a human rights training project that began in 2006.and commented

 The UK is cutting assistance to programs that would save civilian lives and prevent future human rights abuses.
 The government says that none of this money was going to units accused in the scandals, but they're cutting it anyway.